 Which is better for businesses and which is better for personal use?

 Like most cloud products, Microsoft and Google drives provide some of their capabilities free of charge to private individuals who set up email accounts on their websites.
 If you only use the cloud storage option to store a backup, a few photos and documents, then the free personal alternative will definitely be sufficient.

 Microsoft OneDrive Basic for free offers users a modest 5 GB, while also not allowing access to its applications.
 Private users who want to use the full power of Microsoft programs must purchase a license for home use.

-If you do sign up for a free Gmail account, you will also get access to 15GB of storage on Google Drive and all the office applications.
+If you do sign up for a free Gmail account, you will also get online and offline access to 15GB of storage on Google Drive cloud storage app and all the other office applications, including Google Photos.

 OneDrive or Google Drive – which cloud drive to choose?

 Overall, both OneDrive and Google Drive offer a wide range of features and security measures to help users store, access, and share their files.
 In the end, Google and Microsoft cloud storage services differ only in small details.
 The final decision on what will be better for your business should take into account three main factors:

 - The disk capacity offered in the package you plan to choose.

 - Office applications preferences – dynamic Google applications or classic solutions known from Office suites.